lasermtv07/parsers/README.md

 # parsers
 My repo for playing around with parsers.
-Currently have one Prattparser which deosnt yet support parenthesis.
+Currently have one Prattparser which ~~deosnt yet support parenthesis~~ it does now though it aint well tested yet.